Co-operative Arts Studio · Toronto

 Shared Equipment

-Full signal chain: interface, monitors, microphones, DI boxes, stands, cables.
-Collectively owned and maintained.
+Recording equipment, lights, backdrops, microphones, DI boxes, stands, cables.
+All collectively owned and maintained.

 03